Yu-Group/simChef/vignettes/paper.md

 `simChef` also provides users with a convenient API to automatically generate an R Markdown document.
 This documentation gathers the scientific details, summary tables, and visualizations side-by-side with the user's custom source code and parameters for data-generating processes, statistical methods, evaluation metrics, and plots.
 A call to `init_docs` generates empty markdown files for the user to populate with their overarching simulation objectives and with descriptions of each of the `DGP`, `Method`, `Evaluator`, and `Visualizer` objects included in the `Experiment`.
-Finally, a call to `render_docs` prepares the R Markdown document, either for iterative design and analysis of the simulation or to provide a high-quality overview that can be easily shared.
+Finally, a call to `render_docs` prepares the R Markdown document, either for iterative design and analysis of the simulation or to provide a high-quality overview that can be shared easily.
 We provide an example of the simulation documentation [here](https://philboileau.github.io/simChef-case-study/results/empirical-fdr-comparison/empirical-fdr-comparison.html).
 Corresponding R source code is available on [GitHub](https://github.com/PhilBoileau/simChef-case-study).